FabricMC/fabric-docs/develop/getting-started/intellij-idea/tips-and-tricks.md

 ![JavaDoc](/assets/develop/misc/using-the-ide/comments_06.png)

-To get started, simply write `/**` above the method or class definition and press enter.
+To get started, simply write `/**` above the method or class definition and press <kbd>Enter</kbd>.
 IntelliJ will automatically generate lines for the return value and the parameters but you can change them however you want.
 There are many custom functionalities available and you can also use HTML if needed.

 Minecraft's `ScreenHandler` class has some examples.
 To toggle the render view, use the pen button near the line numbers.